 Steamboat Lake State Park

 A large, very scenic lake nested in a wide valley, Steamboat Lake is an excellent all-around birding site and well worth a visit.
 The lake itself has a good number of nesting waterfowl (mostly common species), and can be a decent stop during migration for a variety of divers and sometimes a loon or a grebe.
 The meadows on the way there and around the lake are good for Sandhill Crane, and marshy areas along the lake margin have Yellow-headed Blackbird and Savannah Sparrow.
-Lodgepole pine woodlands surround the lake, and while they are under attack from pine beetles just like elsewhere in the state, it is still a good place to find things like Mountain Bluebird and other common montane forest species.
+Lodgepole pine woodlands surrounding the lake it is a good place to find Yellow Warblers, White-crowned Sparrows, Ruby-crowned Kinglets, Western Tanagers, Red-napped Sapsuckers and Mountain Chickadees. and other common montane forest species.
 Mule deer and red foxes are common in the park.

 County: Routt